ShangolMangol/FUSE_Project/README.md

      ```

 3. **Register the New Handler:**
-   - In the main FUSE logic (typically in `CriticalFUSE.cpp`), locate the section where file handlers are selected based on file type, in the function `getFileHandler`.
+   - In the main FUSE (`CriticalFUSE.cpp`), locate the section where file handlers are selected based on file type (in the function `getFileHandler`).
-   - Add an `if` or `switch` statement to instantiate your new handler for the appropriate file extension or magic number.
+   - Add an `if` or `switch` statement to instantiate your new handler for the appropriate file extension.
    - Example:
      ```cpp
      if (extension == ".mytype") {